sumedhravi/YOLOv3-GTSDB/README.md

 ## How to Use
 The notebook can be trained on a local machine, if you have access to a GPU, as well as a Kaggle or Google Colab Kernel.

-* You can either clone this repository in your working directory or execute this notebook on Google Colab.
+* You can either clone this repository or download the files to your own machine or execute this notebook on Google Colab.
 Remember to enable GPU on Colab.
+* Download the dataset from [here](https://sid.erda.dk/public/archives/ff17dc924eba88d5d01a807357d6614c/FullIJCNN2013.zip)
 * Define the values of these flags based on the operations you would like to perform.
+* Execute each cell in the same order as in the notebook.
 ```
 # Flags
 train_individual_classes = False # To train for 43 classes instead of the 4 main parent classes